github/developer.github.com/content/changes/2014-11-19-removing-authorizations-token.md

 The preview period will last 4-6 weeks.
 At the end of the preview period, the changes to the  Authorizations API will become an official component of GitHub API v3.
 At that point, developers will be given 8 weeks to update existing code to use the new APIs before it is the default for all users.
+At each of these milestones we will provide updates on the developer blog.

 ## Why SHA-256 over bcrypt?